Publius Lollius Maximus

-Publius Lollius Maximus also known as Lollius Maximus and Maximus Lollius was a Roman soldier who lived in the 1st century BC who served under the first Roman emperor Augustus.
+Publius Lollius Maximus also known as Lollius Maximus and Maximus Lollius was a Roman soldier who lived in the 1st century BC and served under the first Roman emperor Augustus.

 Family

 Maximus was a member of the plebeian gens Lollia.
-His name is often mentioned in Latin poetry which occurs in a later inscription.
+His name is often mentioned in Latin poetry and occurs in a later inscription.

 The father of Maximus had owned a country estate.
-His father may have been Marcus Lollius consul in 21 BC, or at least a very close relation of the older Lollius who was in high favor with Augustus.
+His father may have been Marcus Lollius consul in 21 BC, or at least a very close relation of the elder Lollius who was in high favor with Augustus.
 If so, his immediate family would have included Marcus Lollius as his brother, and he could have been the uncle of Lollia Saturnina and the Roman empress Lollia Paulina.

 Career and Horace

-Maximus had served as a Roman soldier in Hispania against the Cantabri under Augustus from 27 BC until 25 BC.
-When Maximus returned to Rome from Hispania, he became a student in studying Rhetoric.
-Maximus being a young man, became a friend of the Roman Poet Horace.
+Maximus had served as a Roman soldier in Hispania, fighting against the Cantabri under Augustus from 27 BC until 25 BC.
+When Maximus returned to Rome from Hispania, he became a student of Rhetoric.
+Maximus, although a younger man, became a friend of the Roman Poet Horace.

-In Horace's Epistles I, 2 and 18, are addressed to Maximus.
-In Epistle 2, Horace tells Maximus to read the epic poems of Homer again, to find a better expounder of ethics than the philosophers (1-4).
+Horace's Epistles I, 2 and 18 are addressed to Maximus.
+In Epistle 2, Horace advises Maximus to read the epic poems of Homer again, to find a better expounder of ethics than the philosophers (1-4).
 Horace wants Maximus to learn what follies to avoid from the Iliad (5-16) and what virtues to cultivate from the Odyssey (17-26).

-In Epistle 18, reveals the career of Maximus.
-He is experiencing problems as being a courtier.
+In Epistle 18, Horace reveals the career of Maximus.
+He is experiencing problems being a courtier.
 If his nobility is recent, this might expose Maximus to all sort of snubs in the hierarchy of Roman society.
-Horace is advising Maximus that affability is the means between toadying and truculence, which is a virtue in social relationships.
-If he wants to maintain his position he will need to be accommodating in an agreeing way.
+Horace is advising Maximus that affability is the mean between toadying and truculence, and is a virtue in social relationships.
+If he wants to maintain his position he will need to be accommodating in an agreeable way.

-Maximus must learn to respect the wishes of his superior's friend.
-In the Epistle, Horace never reveals who is Maximus’ superior friend, however he may have been a personage of princely descent as he is someone who enjoys a re-creation of the Battle of Actium in a country fish-pond.
+Maximus must learn to respect the wishes of his superior's frien.
+In the Epistle, Horace never reveals who is Maximus’ superior friend, however he may have been a personage of noble descent as he is someone who enjoys a re-creation of the Battle of Actium in a country fish-pond.
 Maximus needs advice on treading the path of independence with a hierarchical aristocracy now transforming itself into a royal court.
-Maximus seems already on top and secure with his wealth, success, superior friends and some point in due course would want to remove his himself from the world.
+Maximus seems already on top and secure with his wealth, success, high-born friends; at some point in due course he would want to remove his himself from the world.

-At this time Maximus, may have turned his hand to poetry and must have been offered a post in the Retinue of the future Roman emperor Tiberius.
-The date of this event, may have taken place in 20 BC.
+At this time Maximus may have turned his hand to poetry and must have been offered a post in the Retinue of the future Roman emperor Tiberius.
+This event may have taken place in 20 BC.